theQRL/docs.theqrl.org/_docs/wallet/basics.md

 ### Slaves.json Explained

-When you create a new wallet you create a Quantum resistant store based on the way the OTS and trees work together **FIXME - Help explain this**
+When you create a new wallet you create an XMSS tree, which is comprised of many signatures to make a signature scheme.
+Every signature is referenced as your OTS index.

 Since the available amount of these index's are limited the slaves.json file was created.
 This allows you to create a slave to the main wallet who, depending on how the slaves.json was set up allows for full signing on the blockchain.